testxio/testx/README.md

 ## API
 **testx** exposes the following interface:

+- *run(scriptLocation..., initialContext)* - executes the test on the specified file path (and possibly Excel sheet) with the specified initial context.
-- *runExcelSheet(filePath, sheetName, initialContext)* - executes the test on the specified file path and Excel sheet passing initial test context.
+- *runExcelSheet(filePath, sheetName, initialContext)* - **deprecated, use run instead**, executes the test on the specified file path and Excel sheet passing initial test context.
 The parameters are:
 	*filePath* - path to the Excel file, can be absolute or relative to the execution root;
 	*sheetName* - the name of the Excel sheet containing the test script;
 	*initialContext* - the initial context of the run.
 A JSON object.
 Attributes in the context must have scalar value.
 The context can be referenced with the *{{contextVar}}* syntax where *contextVar* is the key of the attribute.
 The initial context is optional, defaulting to an empty object.